Czuka/API2/README.md

 # API2

-This API allows you to interact with Creo Parametric using the Creoson library and CreoSetup libraries.
+This API allows you to interact with Creo Parametric using the Creoson library and CreoSetup.

 ## Prerequisites